 "You've got all the convenience of just picking up the phone and arranging a flight," says Nick Copley, president of the luxury property guide SherpaReport.com.
 "You've also locked in a price for a certain aircraft or group of aircraft.
 So you're not negotiating each time you fly or trying to find the best deal."

 The Costco principle --

 for the Cristal crowd

-Instead of purchasing flight time on a specific aircraft, these flex-hours debit cards allow you to select from a variety of planes for each trip, each with a different hourly
+"A 25-hour card on a light jet like, say, a Hawker 400XP, which carries six to seven passengers and has a range of about 1,400 miles, costs around $120,000 to $130,000," Copley says.
+While 25-hour cards are the industry default, according to Copley, you can also find debit cards with no pre-set number of hours.
+Instead of purchasing flight time on a specific aircraft, these flex-hours debit cards allow you to select from a variety of planes for each trip, each with a different hourly rate.

 And if you lose your card?
 Don't worry, it's not like a gift card.
 "The company you buy the card from keeps track of how many hours you use or how much you spend," says Copley.

 The prepaid packages have an extra benefit over standard pay-as-you-go jet chartering.
 When you charter, you pay a premium to cover what the industry calls "the empty leg."
 If you're planning to stay in your destination for more than a couple of days, the empty jet has to fly to another spot for its next mission, and your charter fee pays for that flight as well as your own.
 With a jet card, while you will generally pay a higher hourly rate than you would for an individually booked flight, you won't incur a separate charge for the empty leg, according to Copley.